 By simply visiting the Story Time From Space website you have free access to a video library of astronauts on the International Space Station video taping themselves reading some great children’s stories.
 The idea of an astronaut reading directly to my kids made them feel out of this world important!

-Story Time From Space program can easily integrate into a curriculum for a wide variety of ages.
+If you are looking for a program that can easily integrate into a curriculum for a wide variety of ages, look no further!
 Whether teaching preschoolers who love story time or upper elementary students learning about space in science class.
 In fact, the books about Max the Dog by Jeffrey Bennett even taught the adults in our home a few things about the different places in our solar system!

 Without a doubt, Story Time From Space is definitely worth checking out with your kids or students.
 It may just become one of your favorite things, too!